TLA-FLAT/FLAT/README.md

    1. installs generic search for Fedora Commons
    2. provides tools and scripts to configure the index proces for a specific set of CMD records and profiles

+ 4. A [FLAT SWORD image](docker/add-sword-to-flat) builds on the base image and
+   1. installs a SWORD v2 API to receive bags

- 4. A [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
+ 5. A [FLAT Shibbolet image](docker/add-shibboleth-to-flat) builds on the base image and
    1. installs Shibboleth
    2. installs Drupal's Shibboleth modules

- 5. A [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
+ 6. A [FLAT solution packs image](docker/add-solution-packs-to-flat) builds on the base image and
    1. installs Islandora solution packs
    2. provides scripts to trigger the addition of derived datastreams like thumbnails